All Episodes

 It's a falsehood.

-And so they're trying to they're trying to tap dance around this and tiptoe through the tulips.
+And so they're trying to tap dance around this and tiptoe through the tulips.

-It is just a it is a sort of uh stupefying thing to watch, Jake.
+It is a sort of stupefying thing to watch, Jake.

-and moreover, not only did President Trump not mean, hey, I was wiretapped at Trump Tower, me personally, it ought now, of course, the definition had been expanded to include there was surveillance conducted, and maybe somebody, somebody talked to had somebody something to do with somebody on the Trump campaign.
+And moreover, not only did President Trump not mean, hey, I was wiretapped at Trump Tower, me personally, now, of course, the definition had been expanded to include there was surveillance conducted and maybe somebody, somebody talked to, had something to do with somebody on the Trump campaign.

 It's amazing to watch the White House continue to argue that the earth is flat.